Lugaru: Lugaru HD

 Tim Soret would later improve the game's graphical textures, and Wolfire currently sells this updated version as Lugaru HD.

 Sequel

 David Rosen has announced that Overgrowth would be the sequel to Lugaru.
 A remake of Lugaru was included in Overgrowth.

 Modding

 Lugaru also has a number of mods made by the many fans of the game.
 Players can choose to download the "Lugaru Downloader" (discontinued, seeks a new developer) which gives them a list of all the fan-made mods so far.
 Lugaru Downloader also extracts and backs up the files and installs the mod automatically, rather than forcing users to back up files themselves and risk errors and glitches.
 The Wolfire forums contain a link and information, and the website comes with the download link and info.
 Advanced modding, namely modifying skeletons to work custom animated characters into the game, 3D model customization, animation editing and map editing have been made possible by reverse-engineering the file formats and writing Python plugins for Blender.
-An overview of all modification resources, done modifications and how-to documentation can be found in this thread on the Wolfire forums.